-A student is a present or former student at the University.
-An applicant is not a student until he/she attends the University.
+A student is an active or former student at the University or a graduate student (resident physician) at the Ramón Ruiz Arnau University Hospital Internal Medicine Residency Program.
+An applicant is not a student until attends the University.

 B. Education record